frida/frida-core/lib/xnu/README.md

 ## Installation

-1. Open `FridaKernelAgent.xcodeproj` and build it with Xcode
-2. Review `reload.sh`, adjusting it to match your system
-3. Run `reload.sh` to install and load the driver
+Run `reload.sh` to install and load the driver

 To verify the installation, run this in a terminal: